mconfalonieri/external-dns-hetzner-webhook/README.md

 - `create_record`
 - `delete_record`
 - `update_record`

+The label `zone` can assume one of the zone names as its value.

 Please notice that in some cases an _update_ request from ExternalDNS will be transformed into a `delete_record` and subsequent `create_record` calls by this